leanstartlab/Lean_Start_lab_git_follow/Eng/git/flow.md

 ### Principle
 * Each pull request will match with only 1 redmine ticket.
 * Each pull-request does not limit the number of commits.
-* Title of commit will be `refs [tracker of ticket] #[number of ticket] [title of ticket]`.
-(For example: `refs bug #1234 Can not remove cache`).
+* Title of commit will be `#[number of ticket] [title of ticket]`.
+(For example: `#1234 Can not remove cache`).
-* For the commit title, in the case of pull-request there is only one commit, then the commit name is the same as above. `Refs [Ticket Type] # [Ticket Number] [Ticket Content]` (Example: `refs bug # 1234 Fixed a cache error. \
+* For the commit title, in the case of pull-request there is only one commit, then the commit name is the same as above. `[Ticket Number] [Ticket Content]` (Example: `# 1234 Fixed a cache error. \`
 * However, if a ppull-request contains multiple commits, it must be specified in the commit title that the response handles in the commit.
      * For example:
-         Pull-request title: `refs bug # 1234 Fixed a cache error
+         Pull-request title: `# 1234 Fixed a cache error`
          2. In case pull-request has 2 commits, the commit title of commit 2 will be as follows
              * `Create method for clearing cache in Model`
-             * `The controller calls the method in the model to perform a clear cache
+             * `The controller calls the method in the model to perform a clear cache`
-* In the local environment, the code can not be changed in the branch master.
+* In the local environment, the code can not be changed in the branch master and develop.
 Must work on branch initialization to do task.

 ### Prepare